 Not a day goes by that I don’t see an ad for a metal roof and a common question I get is, “are metal roofs a good idea”?
 The straight answer is, “it depends”.
 But before rushing out to buy a metal roof you should go into it with the knowledge of whether it makes sense for your house in your climate.

 But like everything there are pros and cons.
-Go through the checklist to decide if metal is right for you.
+After reviewing this article, you will should have all the information you need to decide if metal is right for you.

-- Price – Metal roofs are typically 2 to 3 times the price of even a well done asphalt roof.
+Price – Metal roofs are typically 2 to 3x the price of even a well done asphalt roof.

 Cell phone signals: If you have a metal roof, you will likely find your signal is not as good as it was before your roof.
 However, as long as you don’t have steel siding, you may still be able to get a signal.
 You are essentially putting yourself in a Faraday cage.

 Painting Required – Yes, we’ve all see the advertising.
 But like all painted surfaces, especially those that are exposed to the sun, it will wear off.
 A prudent homeowner will have them repainted or coated before the galvanization wears off.
 However, there are some very good acrylic or silicone coatings that work well.

 Rust – Ignore this and you’ll have problems sooner than you had hoped.
 Once you see rust starting, you need to get the roof coated ASAP.